Student Success Workshops

 Please see our listing of workshop topics below.
 You must sign up to attend workshops.
 See schedule and RSVP for upcoming workshops.
 If you would like to schedule a workshop for your class or group, please send an email to firstname.lastname@example.org and include the following information: Title of the workshop, date, time, location and approximate number of students attending the presentation.
 The Academic Success Center will contact you within a week with a confirmation email.

-Workshops are available only to current Bradley students, faculty, and staff.
+Workshops are available only to current Bradley students.

 One of the most stressful things can be finding the time to do everything you need to get done.
 In this workshop, students will discuss how they can study for the big Chemistry exam, write their English paper, plan their sorority’s philanthropy event, and still have time to cheer on the Braves at a Bradley basketball game.

 SPOILER ALERT: Daydreaming instead of listening during the lecture is not recommended for students who want to succeed in the class.
 If you or someone you know is having trouble snapping out of it or just needs some extra help on how to take effective notes during the lecture, this is the workshop for you!

 One of the most common complaints among college students is the price of textbooks that they may never use during class.
 To get the most bang for your buck, students should be using the textbook as a resource outside of class to supplement the work done in class.
 This workshop focuses on giving students the skills necessary to most effectively use the textbook as well as tips for taking notes from the book.